 So… did you guess what all of these advice sites and speakers and writers forgot to include in how to keep kids Christian?

-BE HONEST ABOUT WHAT IS OPINION-BASED OR SUBJECT TO CHANGE.
+BE HONEST ABOUT WHAT IS OPINION-BASED OR MIGHT BE SUBJECT TO CHANGE.

 Isn’t that weird stuff for all these Christian writers to forget?

-The more Christian parents insulate their kids and drill down on these deceptions, the worse it’s going to be when those kids get a tiny glimpse of what’s real.
+The more Christian parents insulate their kids and drill down on these deceptions, the worse it’s going to be when those kids get a tiny glimpse of reality.

 Those kids will then have to unravel the truth, at great personal cost and with much emotional pain and devastation, when they get older.
-It’s a brutal process; I’ve seen a number of ex-Christians go through it.
+It’s a brutal process.
+Indeed, I’ve seen a number of ex-Christians go through it.
 Teaching kids pseudo-science and junk history squashes their curiosity and destroys their sense of wonder.

 At this point, Christian parents and pastors are the best allies that anybody could ever want in making kids disengage from Christianity.

 It’s almost as if that’s what Christian leaders wanted all along.
 If they wanted to see legions of young people struggle and stumble and stagger out of their religion, they couldn’t have gone about that goal in a more direct and straightforward way than what they’ve chosen.